Posted By Paul Kafasis on June 6th, 2006

 Everyday we send out many emails, for both support and for sales.
 And everyday, a few emails come back, thanks to Earthlink’s spamBlocker service.

-If you don’t know, spamBlocker is an optional whitelist for Earthlink subscribers that auto-replies to emails, requesting that the original sender (read: us) verify their identity.
+If you don’t know, spamBlocker is an optional allowlist for Earthlink subscribers that auto-replies to emails, requesting that the original sender (read: us) verify their identity.
 The idea is that spammers won’t waste time on this, and the rest of us will.
 There are arguments to be made that perhaps wasting our time to ward off spammers isn’t quite right, but I’ll let that go.

 No, the issue is with the error message that occasionally appears when we attempt to validate ourselves.
 Instead of a “Message Approved” message, sometimes we get this: